 “I wanted to be off having an alibi.”
-She caught her breath, ready to scream at him, and he hastened to add, “If you put in a few drops of syrup of hellebore, it delays the effects.”
+She caught her breath, ready to start yelling at him, Madam Byrd be damned.
+He hastened to add, “If you put in a few drops of syrup of hellebore, it delays the effects.”

 “Almost cunning, wouldn’t you say?”
-He was still looking entirely too pleased with himself.
-She glowered at him.
+He was still looking entirely too pleased with himself, and she told him so.
+His mouth broadened into a grin.
 “Hey, be nice.
 Goldstein said in class today that you made a Patronus.”

 He laughed.
 “Yeah.
-You did.
-Apparently, being really happy does make it easier.
-I told him after class that I’d heard you been given an Elixir to Induce Euphoria, and he said that it would certainly would make conjuring a Patronus easier, but that he really didn’t recommend it in case of a dementor attack because you’re likely to be unable to think straight afterward and they’d just come back and suck your soul out anyway.”
+Apparently, being on the verge of hysteria does make it easier.
+I told him after class that I’d heard you been given an Elixir to Induce Euphoria, and he said that while it would certainly would make conjuring a Patronus easier, he didn’t really recommend it in case of a dementor attack because you’re likely to be unable to think straight afterward and they’d just come back and suck your soul out anyway.”

 “So, what you’re telling me is, I was the first in our year to conjure a Patronus and I can’t even take credit for it because you gave me a stupid potion?” she snapped, her disgust with him deepening.

-“Well…” He drew the word out, and then admitted, “Goldstein also said that even with the elixir, it was impressive that you’d managed one on your first try.”
+“Well…” He drew the word out.
+“Goldstein also said that even with the elixir, it was impressive that you’d managed a corporeal one on your first day.”

-Rose looked mutinous, and Malfoy leaned over.
+Rose looked mutinous, and Scorpius leaned over.
 “Oh, c’mon, Red,” he murmured.
 “Just take the day off.
 Don’t waste your time, she’s not going to let you go, anyway.”

-She sank back into her pillows, and Madam Pomfrey looked mollified.
-“Five minutes,” she warned Malfoy before going back to her office.
+She sank back into her pillows, and Madam Byrd looked mollified.
+“Five minutes,” she warned Scorpius before going back to her office.

 “I hate you,” Rose said, though her voice lacked conviction.

 She looked into his eyes suspiciously.
 Either he was a very good liar, which was always a possibility, especially with a Slytherin, or he was telling the truth.
-She let out a groan.
+Either way, there was nothing to be gained from arguing with him.
 “Fine.”

 He held her gaze, and after a moment, Rose looked away.
+Those eyes were far too disconcerting.
 “Just relax,” he said.
 “I’m sure she’ll let you out tonight.”

 “But I don’t want to be fed to the giant squid.”

-He leaned closer and said very softly, “You know, Red, you talk a lot about the fact that I think that you’re attractive.
-Why is that, exactly?”
-She suddenly felt very uncomfortable, and knew that she had not gotten the upper hand after all.
-She didn’t know if he saw the tension in her face or not, but he saved her from having to find an answer.
-“Just curious.”
-He kissed her on the cheek.
+Scorpius leaned in a little closer than Rose would have liked.
+He spoke softly, but she caught every word without straining.
+“You know, Red, you talk a lot about how I want to kiss you.
+Why are you so focused on that, exactly?”
+Rose felt her face get hot, and she had a sinking feeling that she had not regained the upper hand at all.
+He saved her from having to find an answer by kissing her cheek.
+“Just curious,” he murmured in her ear.
 “Feel better, Rose.”
-He straightened up and commented, “You know, it’s nice to end an interaction with you and have your face be bright red, not mine,” before turning and leaving the hospital wing.
+He straightened up.
+“You know, it’s nice to end an interaction with you and have your face be bright red, not mine.”

-“Oh, Albus during lunch, and Malfoy for a few minutes.
-I think he wanted to gloat.
-No class this afternoon?” she asked.
+“Yeah.
+Albus during lunch for a bit, and Malfoy stopped in for a couple minutes.
+I think he wanted to gloat.”

 “Want us to help you feed him to the giant squid?”